A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Methodology

 using $i$ for known entries of the source vector $\mathbf{q}_i$ and using $j$ for known entries of the emissive power vector $\mathbf{e}_j$, where $i$ and $j$ are mutually exclusive.
 Next, the linear system:

-is solved for the total radiant power $\mathbf{j}$ of each element, where $\mathbf{h}$ is a vector of known emissive powers or source terms, depending on which is known, corresponding to the $i$ and $j$ rows of $\mathbf{M}$.
+is solved for the total radiant power $\mathbf{j}$ of each element, where $\mathbf{h}$ is a vector of known emissive powers or source terms, also in the units of Watts, depending on which is known, corresponding to the $i$ and $j$ rows of $\mathbf{M}$.

 Knowing the total radiant power of each element, the absorbed incident power $\mathbf{g}_\mathrm{a}$ and the unknown terms of the emissive power vector $\mathbf{e}$ and the source term vector $\mathbf{q}$ can be determined from: